Xrtotech/Xrtotech.github.io/docs/en/install.md

-# How to Install the Limited Sales App
+# How to Install the Lightnsale App

-Welcome to **Limited Sales App** — your all-in-one tool to create flash sale events, boost conversion rates, and fight against bots!
+Welcome to **Lightnsale App** — your all-in-one tool to create flash sale events, boost conversion rates, and fight against bots!

 ## Installation Steps